sandipan1998/NLP-end-to-end-Project-Text-Summarization/README.md

 	newgrp docker

-# 6. Configure EC2 as self-hosted runner:
+## 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    Go to Settings > Actions > Runner > New self-hosted runner.
+Choose the appropriate operating system.
+Run the provided commands one by one.

-# 7. Setup github secrets:
+## 7. Setup github secrets:

     AWS_ACCESS_KEY_ID=